cordovez/Scrapy_ScrapeOps_template/README.md

 # Scrapy_ScrapeOps_template
 A Scrapy spider project for websites that respond with a 403 HTTP response.

+You must sign-up and obtain an API key from [ScrapeOps](https://scrapeops.io/).

+This project uses Poetry for dependency management.
+To create a virtual environment and install dependencies using Poetry, please [refer to this page](https://python-poetry.org/docs/basic-usage/#using-your-virtual-environment).

+Once you have set up your virtual environment and installed the dependecies, you can delete 'template_' from `.template_env` and paste your api key in the file.

 To bypass a 403 response  [I followed instructions from this video](https://www.youtube.com/watch?v=NiFuoJw0sn8) to create these changes:

 ## Settings